josh-weston-g/Image-Palette-Extractor/README.md

 - climage (optional - for terminal image preview)

 ## Troubleshooting

+### Default brightness thresholds
+When filtering dark/bright colors, the tool uses these defaults:
+- **Dark filter threshold:** 0.15 (filters colors darker than 15% brightness)
+- **Bright filter threshold:** 0.85 (filters colors brighter than 85% brightness)

+You can customize these values when prompted during filtering.

 ### Clipboard not working
 If you get an error when trying to copy colors to clipboard: